album name

 Recorded at World of Wires.

-All songs written by Nicholas Markos, except "Running the Red Lights", written by Marcos Sueiro, and "I Believe in You", written by Nicholas Markos and BA.
+Most of the main songs written by Nicholas Markos, except "Running the Red Lights", written by Marcos Sueiro, and "I Believe in You", written by Nicholas Markos and BA.

 Editing and post-production done at World of Wires by the Bittersweet Brothers.